LLNL/Babel/README.md

 ./doc/papers and ./doc/talks subdirectories including the
 outdated specification (./doc/papers/specification.ps).
-More recent papers and talks can be found at our web site at our github page https://github.com/llnl/Babel/
+More recent papers and talks can be found at our web site at our project page https://software.llnl.gov/Babel/

 Additional documentation including a tutorial, command line arguments, SIDL grammar, and crash courses on SIDL